 Culinary Faculty and Staff

-Clark's culinary programs and courses were developed and will be taught by qualified, full-time and part-time faculty members of Clark College who possess real-world experiences in the field.
+Clark's culinary programs and courses were developed and are taught by qualified full-time and part-time faculty members of Clark College who possess real-world experiences in the culinary field.

 - (360) 992 - 2156